Posted on

 You’ve probably heard about carbon footprint and how damaging it can be to the environment.
 But there’s also a water footprint—which indicates the volume of freshwater supply needed to manufacture a product or deliver a service.
 So, by diversifying your water sources, you can reduce your demand for municipal water systems, which use energy to treat and transport water to residential and commercial consumers.

 Increased utilization of groundwater collection systems could also help reduce excessive flooding, especially in urban areas.
 Using well water for your outdoor needs also means you’re sending water back to the ground instead of depleting the natural water supply.
+However, when using alternative water sources like well water, it’s important to monitor the pH level of the water to ensure it’s suitable for use, particularly for irrigation or outdoor needs.

 Increased water security